Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: RCW Cache Analysis

-Equating the corresponding LRU cache capacity $C$ to the approximation for the average number $A$ of objects in the cache as given in~(\ref{2approx}), solving for $L$, and then applying the approximation $\sqrt{1-x} \approx 1 - x/2 - x^2/8$ for small $x$ yields:

-If the cache capacity $C = N^{\beta}$ for $0 < \beta < 1$, substituting from~(\ref{2L}) into the expression for $H$ in~(\ref{2approx}) yields an approximation for the cache hit rate which for large $N$ is very close to $\beta$:

-while substitution into the expression for $I$ in~(\ref{2approx}) yields an approximation for the cache insertion rate.
+Equating the corresponding LRU cache capacity $C$ to the approximation for the average number $A$ of objects in the cache as given in~(\ref{2approx-A}), solving for $L$, and then applying the approximation $\sqrt{1-x} \approx 1 - x/2 - x^2/8$ for small $x$ yields: { } If the cache capacity $C = N^{\beta}$ for $0 < \beta < 1$, substituting from~(\ref{2L}) into the expression for $H$ in~(\ref{2approx-H}) yields an approximation for the cache hit rate which for large $N$ is very close to $\beta$: { } while substitution into the expression for $I$ in~(\ref{2approx-I}) yields an approximation for the cache insertion rate.